Davidsksilva/aws-drone-monitor/README.md

 # AWS Drone Monitor

-> A proof of concept drone monitoring system using AWS
+> A proof of concept drone monitoring system using AWS.

 ## Prerequisites